martintrojer/pipejine/README.md

 `:queue-size`
 :   The maximum size of the underlying `LinkedBlockingQueue`.
 Defaults to 1 if
     not set.
-When the queue is filled, any proccesses attempting to place items into it with `offer` will block until a spot is available.
+When the queue is filled, any processes attempting to place items into it with `offer` will block until a spot is available.

 `:number-of-consumer-threads`